-If history’s your thing, relish the fact that Sedbergh is mentioned in the Doomsday book, and the name’s a derivative from the Norse ‘Set Berg’ meaning ‘flat-topped hill’.
-The town was granted a market charter by Henry III in 1251 and Sedbergh School started here in 1525.
-In 1652, in the early days of the Quaker movement, George Fox, founder of the Quakers, preached to a congregation of a thousand from a large rock known as Fox’s Pulpit on a local fellside.
+Sedbergh is mentioned in the Doomsday book, the name being derived from the Norse ‘Set Berg’ meaning ‘flat-topped hill’.
+The town was granted a market charter by Henry III in 1251 and Sedbergh School was founded here in 1525.
+In 1652 George Fox, founder of the Quakers, preached to a congregation of a thousand from a large rock known as Fox’s Pulpit on a local fellside.
 The historic Brigflatts, one of the best-known Quaker Meeting Houses, is situated a couple of miles from the town.
 St Andrew’s Church is the oldest building, dating from around 1130.
 It is the home to two fabulous embroideries created by local stitchers, depicting Sedbergh through the ages.